yiisoft/yii2/docs/guide/concept-events.md

 Event::trigger(Foo::className(), Foo::EVENT_HELLO);
 ```

-Note that in this case, `$event->sender` refers to the name of the class triggering the event instead of an object instance.
+Note that, in this case, `$event->sender` refers to the name of the class triggering the event instead of an object instance.

-> Note: Because a class-level handler will respond to an event triggered by any instance of that class or its child
+> Note: Because a class-level handler will respond to an event triggered by any instance of that class, or any child
-  class, you should use it carefully, especially if the class is a low-level base class, such as [[yii\base\Object]].
+  classes, you should use it carefully, especially if the class is a low-level base class, such as [[yii\base\Object]].

 To detach a class-level event handler, call [[yii\base\Event::off()]].
-For example,
+For example:

 ```php
 // detach $handler